 House prices in Petersfield, Cambridge

-This area is recently in high demand.
-Petersfield is one of the many areas that has seen an increase in the average price of a property in Cambridge alone.
+This area has recently become in high demand.
+It’s one of the many areas that has seen an increase in the average price of a property in Cambridge alone.
 So what’s causing this newfound interest?

 This neighbourhood has quickly become a trendy spot to visit and even settle down.
 Here’s what it has to offer: